 Khardung La, at an elevation of 5,359 m (17,582 feet) above the sea level, is a high mountain pass located in the Ladakh region, Jammu and Kashmir, India.
 The narrow dirt road to reach the pass was built in 1976 and it was opened to motor vehicles in 1988.
-It’s one of the highest motorable road passes of the world.
+It’s one of the highest motorable roads in the world.

 The pass has been widely, but incorrectly, believed to be the highest vehicle-accessible pass in the world, and is the gateway to the Shyok and Nubra valleys.
 These roads are not paved and with the frozen mix of ice and dirt for a road it makes one slippery and narrow trail with very deep valleys right next to you.
 Maintained by the Border Roads Organisation, the pass is strategically important to India as it is used to carry supplies to the Siachen Glacier.
 Due to the proximity of the Pakistani and Chinese borders, army truck convoys are a regular hazard, however that’s nothing compared to what the altitude can do.
 Acute Mountain Sickness (AMS) can start to affect people over 2,400m.
 Khardung Pass rises to well over double that, making those final kilometres absolutely agonising.
 It’s one of the highest mountain roads of the country.